Whoa, Nelly!

-Whoa, Nelly! is the debut studio album by Canadian singer-songwriter Nelly Furtado.
-It was released in North America on October 24, 2000, by DreamWorks Records.
+Whoa, Nelly! is the debut studio album by Canadian singer-songwriter Nelly Furtado, released in North America on October 24, 2000 by DreamWorks Records.
 Recording sessions for the album took place from 1999 to 2000.
-It peaked at number twenty-four on the US Billboard 200 chart, and opened to critical acclaim.
-It produced three international singles: "I'm Like a Bird", "Turn Off the Light" and "Shit on the Radio (Remember the Days)".
-"Party's Just Begun (Again)" was a club-only single released exclusively in the US before the album's availability in stores, and it was included on the soundtrack of the 1999 film Brokedown Palace.
-When "Party's Just Begun (Again)" was released, Furtado's label was unsure about the genre in which to market her.
-They eventually remixed "Party's Just Begun (Again)" and included it on this album as "Party".
-The DreamWorks label released "Trynna Finda Way" as the fourth single in Latin America, and "Hey, Man!" as the fourth single in the UK and Germany.
-The album spent seventy-eight weeks on the Billboard 200.
-It hit double-platinum status in the US in January 2002.
+It peaked at number twenty-four on the US Billboard 200 chart, and received critical acclaim.
+It produced four singles: "I'm Like a Bird", "Turn Off the Light", "Shit on the Radio (Remember the Days)", and "Hey, Man!".
+The album spent seventy-eight weeks on the Billboard 200, and hit double-platinum status in the US in January 2002.

 After the release of the album, Furtado headlined the Burn in the Spotlight Tour and appeared on Moby's Area:One tour.
 According to Maclean's magazine, Whoa, Nelly! has sold 5-6 million copies Worldwide as of 2006.
 The album also caught the eye of record producer Timbaland, who later signed Furtado to his record label.